tkanngiesser/text-anonymizer/README.md

 ## Usage

+### As a Python Library

-Here's a simple example of how to use the Text Anonymizer:
+Here's a simple example of how to use the Text Anonymizer in your Python code:

 ```python
 from text_anonymizer import anonymize, deanonymize